Diocese of Verona: Barbarossa, the popes, and Verona

-Frederick II, Ezzolino de Romano, and Verona
+Frederick II, Ezzelino da Romano, and Verona

 In 1229, the cities of the Marches, as well as Verona, revolted against the authority of Pope Gregory IX in favor of the Emperor Frederick II.
 The result was an intensified struggle between the Ghibellines (supporters of the Empire) and the Guelphs (supporters of the Papacy).
 In 1232, Frederick visited Verona, and, seeing that some cities of the Marche of Vicentino were collaborating with the Lombard League, the Ezzolino family entered into a firm alliance with Frederick, and obtained control over most of the lower Po valley.
 When Frederick died in 1250, Ezzolino became the leader of the entire Ghibelline party in the Po valley.
 Bishops Jacopo da Breganza (1225–1254) and Gerardo Cossadocca (1255–1259), who stood with the Papacy, were exiled by the Imperial Vicar, Ezzelino III da Romano.
 In February 1258, Ezzolino rounded up and executed a dozen and more citizens and nobles of Verona, who had been conspiring against him.
 In the summer, Archbishop Philip of Ravenna, who was also papal Legate, and bishop-elect Cossadoca, organized an expedition of Brescians, Modenese, and Veronese exiles, against Ezzolino's force of 300 soldiers, which was in Cremona; they expected to keep it from returning to Verona.
 Ezzolino met them at Torcella and soundly defeated them.
 The archbishop and the bishop-elect were among those captured and imprisoned, on 28 August 1258.
 The next day Ezzolino entered Brescia.
 During military operations in September 1259, however, Ezzolino was wounded, captured, and imprisoned, where he died on 27 September 1259.
 In September 1260, Mastino della Scala (Scaliger) was elected Podestà of Verona, but when he was not reelected, he had himself elected Captain of the People in 1262, and from that point, following the example of Ezzolino, he was Lord of Verona.

 Bishop-elect Cossadoca died shortly thereafter.
 His successor, Manfred Roberti, a Canon of Padua, was appointed by Pope Alexander IV on 15 January 1260.
 He fell into the hands of the Ghibellines in 1264, and was imprisoned for two years, only being liberated because of the intervention of Pope Clement IV and the King of Aragon.
 He died in Reggo Emilia on 5 December 1268, less than a week after Pope Clement himself.
 Clement's death brought on the longest papal vacancy in history, two years and nine months, during which Verona suffered a schism between two would-be bishops.